 There are a variety of methods used by the ICTS Tracking & Evaluation team to assess the impact of ICTS publications on scientific and scholarly work.
-One way to assess the impact of an ICTS member’s research is to chart the number of times a publication is cited by subsequent publications in the peer-reviewed literature [Garfield, PMID 14385826 and Sarli, PCMID PMC2801963].
+One way to assess the impact of an ICTS member’s research is to chart the number of times a publication is cited by subsequent publications in the peer-reviewed literature [Garfield, PMID 14385826].

 Percentile and Average Citation Rates

-The top 50 cited publications in Elsevier Scopus were also compared to Thompson Reuters Web of Science and Essential Science Indicators (ESI) for further citation analysis.
+The top 50 cited publications in Elsevier Scopus were also compared to Clarivate Analytics (formerly Thompson Reuters) Web of Science and Essential Science Indicators (ESI) for further citation analysis.

-According to ESI, as of June 2016, the average citation rate for a paper published in 2015 for all fields/disciplines is 1.12.
-The top 50 cited publications authored by ICTS members in 2015 exceeded average citation rates.
-A publication published in 2015 that garners 11 citations as of June 2016 falls in the top 1% of cited publications for all fields/disciplines.
-All top 50 publications authored by ICTS members in 2015 were in the top 1% of cited publications for all fields/disciplines with at least 25 citations.
-The highest citation count was 154.
-Eight of the top 50 publications were in the top 0.01% of cited publications for all fields/disciplines with 89 or more citations each.
+According to ESI, as of September 2017, the average citation rate for a paper published in 2016 for all fields/disciplines is 1.57.
+A publication published in 2016 that garners 15 citations as of September 2017 falls in the top 1% of cited publications for all fields/disciplines.
+49 of the top 50 cited publications authored by ICTS members in 2016 were in the top 1% of cited publications for all fields/disciplines with at least 35 citations.
+The highest citation count for a publication was 859.
+11 of the top 50 publications were in the top 01.1% of cited publications for all fields/disciplines with 120 or more citations each.

 Research Front Papers (formerly known as Core Papers)